gamerg21/budgeteer/README.md

 ## 🖥 Frontend Quick Start

 A basic HTML frontend is available in the `frontend/` directory.
-Start a small static server there so the page can query the API running on port `5000`:
+Start a small static server there so the page can query the API running on port `5000`.
+The page now lists transactions for the selected month and includes a form to add new transactions via the API:

 ```bash
 cd frontend